netdata/netdata/docs/netdata-cloud/netdata-cloud-on-prem/poc-without-k8s.md

 ## Logging-in

 Only login by mail can work without further configuration.
-Every mail this PoC Cloud sends, will appear on the mailcatcher, which acts as the SMTP server with a simple GUI to read the mails.
+Every mail this PoC Cloud sends will appear on the mailcatcher, which acts as the SMTP server with a simple GUI to read the mails.

 1. Open PoC Cloud in the web browser on the URL you specified
 2. Provide an email